 I have often mentioned, ‘treading lightly into our new normal’ in my posts on Insta.
 These words were written by Arundhati Roy at the beginning of the pandemic.
 They resonated hugely with me, and if I learn anything from this time, I hope it to be to ‘tread lightly with little baggage.’

+What is a typical day for you?
 My day starts with a delicious coffee in bed from Hans and an excited ‘Hello’ from our husky Marlie.
 I have now gotten used to the early morning walks during lockdown, so I think I’d like to continue with this as one of the new additions to my new normal.
 I generally get to work around 9.30am, check-in on stores, communicate with our CMT about production status and start answering emails.

 I find that since going online, so much more of my time is spent communicating with customers or potential customers.
 I love interacting with people, so at the moment I don’t mind.
 I think anything new is exciting, so I am grateful that we have this platform to focus on right now, and give our staff some work to do.

 What influences you?
 I would like to think I am influenced by the many incredible people I’ve met throughout my life.
 Aren’t humans just the most extraordinary creation?
 In a time like we are experiencing now, we realise more than ever how much we need, miss and rely on each other.
 I am instantly drawn to folk who have a story and are open and willing to share.
 I used to spend so much time chatting to the elderly at my late grandmother’s old age home… if ever you have the time, sit and chat to the elderly.
 They have something to say and stories to tell.